noahgibbs/pixiurge/CONCEPTS.md

 * The Demiurge engine, which runs on the server; this calculates the in-game world
 * The EngineConnector, which watches Demiurge and notifies everything about what happens inside
-* DisplayObjects, which keep track of how Demiurge objects get shown to human players
+* Displayables, which keep track of how Demiurge objects get shown to human players
-* Player objects, which keep track of what DisplayObjects have been seen and know the JSON protocol
+* Player objects, which keep track of what Displayables have been seen and know the JSON protocol
 * Browser-side Javascript code, to actually show everything to the human player

 ## The Cycle of Simulation